sirkubax/couchbase-server-ansible/linux/README.md

    physical disk information (`data_storage`, `index_storage`), network
    interface (`network`), and whether to enable OS firewall (`firewall`) in the `group_vars/all` file.
-5. Execute the top level Ansible playbook:
+5. Execute the top level Ansible playbook to fully configure system, install Couchbase Server, and create a cluster:
    `ansible-playbook -i centos site.yml`
    (replace *centos* with *ubuntu* if you're using Ubuntu based nodes)